yuichi192168/sumbong2gov/README.md

 - **Public Grievance Dashboard**: A transparent view of all submitted issues and their current status.
 - **Simple Submission Form**: Easily report grievances, with the option to remain anonymous.
 - **Admin Management Panel**: A secure dashboard for moderators to review, update, and manage submissions.
+- **Support Button**: Other citizens can “support” a report to show it affects many people.
 ## Tech Stack

 - **Framework**: Next.js (App Router)